 (b) For federally recognized tribes who elect to participate as opt-in entities or general market participants pursuant to RCW 70A.65.090(5), each such submission shall include the following attestation statement made and signed by the primary account representative or the alternate account representative making the submission: "I certify under penalty of perjury under the laws of the state of Washington that I am authorized to make this submission on behalf of the tribal government that owns the compliance instruments held in the account.
-I certify under penalty of perjury under the laws of the state of Washington that I have personally examined, and am familiar with, the statements and information submitted in this

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC document and all its attachments.
+I certify under penalty of perjury under the laws of the state of Washington that I have personally examined, and am familiar with, the statements and information submitted in this document and all its attachments.
 Based on my inquiry of those individuals with primary responsibility for obtaining the information, I certify under penalty of perjury under the laws of the state of Washington that the statements and information submitted to Ecology are true, accurate, and complete.
 The tribal government on whose behalf I am authorized to make this submission has entered into a written agreement, negotiated on an individual basis between ecology and the tribal government, that establishes a dispute resolution process and/or other compliance mechanisms in order to ensure the enforceability of all program requirements applicable to the tribe in its role as an opt-in entity or a general market participant, as applicable.
 I am aware that there are significant penalties for submitting false statements and information or omitting required statements and information, including the possibility of fine or imprisonment."

 (5) The duties of the account representative terminates when the account representative resigns, when a request for revocation is received from the registered entity or, when a registered entity has only two designated account representatives, only after a new representative has been designated.
-The duties of an account

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC representative also terminates when all the accounts of the registered entity by whom the account representative was designated are closed.
+The duties of an account representative also terminates when all the accounts of the registered entity by whom the account representative was designated are closed.

-- (6) If the registered entity is an individual, any act that must be performed by an account representative in this program must be performed by the registered entity. - (7) At the written request of a registered entity, ecology may, before a request for revocation of the designation of an account representative is sent to ecology by the registered entity, where the urgency of the situation warrants it, withdraw access to the electronic system from one of its account representatives. - (8) A primary account representative or at least one alternate account representative must be a resident of Washington unless the covered entity or opt-in entity has an agent who resides in Washington or the covered or opt-in entity has previously filed a foreign registration statement pursuant to RCW 23.95.510. - (9) A registration applicant or a registered entity may not designate a party as an account representative under subsection (1) of this section or authorize a party as an account viewing agent under WAC 173-446-140, if that party was convicted, in the five calendar years prior to the notice of designation or authorization, of a criminal offense involving fraud, dishonesty, deceit, or
+- (6) If the registered entity is an individual, any act that must be performed by an account representative in this program must be performed by the registered entity. - (7) At the written request of a registered entity, ecology may, before a request for revocation of the designation of an account representative is sent to ecology by the registered entity, where the urgency of the situation warrants it, withdraw access to the electronic system from one of its account representatives. - (8) A primary account representative or at least one alternate account representative must be a resident of Washington unless the registered entity covered entity or opt-in entity has an agent who resides in Washington or the covered or opt-in registered entity has previously filed a foreign registration statement pursuant to RCW 23.95.510. - (a) Subsection (8) of this section does not apply to an entity supplying exchange clearing services pursuant to WAC 173-446-052, provided that it submits with its application to participate as a general market participant the following: